SarveshKadam/movieapp/README.md

    npm install
    ```

-2. Download the expo app on your mobile
+2. Download the Expo app on your mobile
    Access the below link, select the device which you have android or ios, scan the QR code and download the app
 - [Expo Go](https://docs.expo.dev/get-started/set-up-your-environment/), a limited sandbox for trying out app development with Expo

 3. Start the app

-   **NOTE: Please make sure you laptop / PC and Mobile device is connected to same wifi / network**
+   **NOTE: Please make sure your laptop / PC and Mobile device is connected to the same wifi/network**

    ```bash
     npx expo start
    ```
-   After running the above command , a QR code will be generated.
+   After running the above command, a QR code will be generated.
 Please scan the QR code and the app will start running on your device

 ## Features List

 ### Things covered
-- [x] Display a list of movies from TMDb API
+- [x] Display a list of movies from the TMDb API
 - [x] Filter movies by genre
 - [x] Smooth scrolling
-- [x] Fetching subsequent year movies on scrolling to the bottom
+- [x] Fetching subsequent year movies by scrolling to the bottom
 - [x] Fetching previous year movies on refresh
 - [x] Search Functionality with scrolling and fetching new movies
 - [x] Component Unit Test cases